Last updated January 27, 2021.

 What is telehealth?

 Telehealth is connecting with a doctor through an audio only or live-video and audio call.
 Using telehealth, a doctor can assess you, give you a treatment plan that fits your needs, recommend you for COVID-19 testing if applicable, or prescribe a medication.
-At this time, there is no vaccine available for COVID-19.

 Got health questions?
 Call your doctor or nurseline for medical advice.
 Got general COVID-19 questions?
 Call CO HELP 303-389-1687.